clerk/clerk-multidomain-demo/README.md

 5. Set the required Clerk environment variables as shown in both the [Root example `env.local.example` file](/apps/root-domain/.env.example) and the [Satellite example `env.local.example` file](/apps/satellite-domain/.env.example).

-6. `Pnpm dev` to launch the development server.
+6. `pnpm dev` to launch the development server.

 ## Learn more